 Developers spend painstaking hours and thousands of dollars trying to make sure their app gets noticed.
 If they’re lucky, their app is a hit and succeeds in the iOS App Store and Google Play Store.
 Often, apps sit in the app stores for days, months or even years going unnoticed.

 With millions of apps available in both app stores, every app has stiff competition.
 Some app developers accept the fact that their app might not get noticed right away while others are hell-bent on getting their app downloaded.

 Thankfully, there’s a process called App Store Optimization (ASO), where developers can fine-tune their app listings to rank for relevant keywords and find the right audience.

-In recent years, more and more app developers have realized that ASO is no longer a hidden gem but instead a necessary step in marketing an app.
+In recent years, more and more iOS app developers and Android app developers have realized that ASO is no longer a hidden gem but instead a necessary step in marketing an app.
 With ASO, developers are capable of:

 - Targeting specific users

 - Getting to the top of relevant user searches